rphly/hive/README.md

 ```

 ## System Design and Implementation
-1. Android Java App: The android app is coded in Java and built in android studio.
+1. <b>Android Java App</b>: The android app is coded in Java and built in android studio.

-2. Firebase: Firebase authentication implements the registration and login system, and stores the users and desks data in the Realtime Database, with the profile pictures stored in Cloud Storage.
+2. <b>Firebase:</b> Firebase authentication implements the registration and login system, and stores the users and desks data in the Realtime Database, with the profile pictures stored in Cloud Storage.

 3. LIFX: A HTTP API used for controlling our Internet of Things connected smart light.

 4. QR code: They are used to uniquely identify desks in the office.
 When a user logs into a desk via the QR code, the unique desk will then be logged in by the user as shown in the interactive map.

 5. Sensey Android Library: Used to detect user gestures and invoke functionality such as turning the lights on and off and setting user status to “do not disturb”.

 _Our backendless architecture_